sensei-hacker/inavwiki/Fixed-Wing-Guide.md

 * If they exceed maximum wanted deflection reduce min/max
 * If control surfaces is not perfectly centered adjust servo midpoint.
 (This is after setting them up as close as possible mechanically )

-(Note: In the Servos tab servos are counted from 0-7 while in the Motors tab they run from 1-8.)
+**Note:** In the Servos tab servos are counted from 0-7 while in the Motors tab they run from 1-8.

-At this point everything should do as expected.
+At this point everything should work as expected.

 1: When moving sticks on TX the control surfaces should move correctly, do an [High Five](https://www.youtube.com/watch?v=Gf74geZyKYk) test
 2: When moving the airplane in the air in angle mode control surfaces should counter-act movement correctly.
 The controls surfaces needs to move the same way as the airplane is moved to counteract and stabilize the airplane.
 You may need to **temporarily** triple the amount on P-gain on Roll, Pitch and Yaw axis.
 (So its easy to see movement.)